 This post may contain affiliate links.
 Please read our disclosure policy.

-- Easy to make: Stuffed shells are easier to make than lasagna!
-Simply cook the pasta, mix the filling, stuff the shells, and bake.
+- Simple to Make: Easier than lasagna—just cook the pasta, mix the filling, stuff the shells, and bake.

 Ingredients